Poikilos/integratoredu/README.md

 see LICENSE file for license

 ## Developer Notes
+* To write a record, call write_record_without_validation after validating the form by any means necessary.

 ### Coding choices
 * Uses JSON.parse(JSON.stringify(x)) to copy object x and ensure no references to properties are copied to the new object